-- 102. (1) The Governor and Deputy Governor of Upper Nile State shall be immune from any legal proceedings and shall not be charged or sued before any court of law during their tenure of office. - (2) Notwithstanding the provisions of sub-Article (1) above and in case of high treason, gross violation of this Constitution or gross misconduct in relation to State affairs, the Governor or Deputy Governor of the State may be charged before a special tribunal established by the President of the Supreme Court of Southern Sudan upon an impeachment resolution passed by a three-quarters majority of all the members of the Assembly, in case of the Governor, or a twothirds majority of all members of the Assembly in case of the Deputy Governor.
+- 102. (1) The Governor and Deputy Governor of Western Equatoria State shall be immune from any criminal proceedings and shall not be charged with an offence in any court of law during their term of office. - (2) Notwithstanding sub-Article (1) above and in case of high treason, gross violation of this Constitution or gross misconduct in relation to State affairs, the Governor or Deputy Governor of the State may be charged before a special tribunal established by the President of the Supreme Court of Southern Sudan upon an impeachment resolution passed by a threequarters majority of all the members of the Assembly, in case of the Governor, or a two-thirds majority of all members of the Assembly in case of the Deputy Governor.

-- (3) The President of the Supreme Court of Southern Sudan shall, within seven days after receipt of the impeachment notice referred to under sub-Article (2) above, constitute a special tribunal to investigate the allegation in the notice and to report and submit its findings to the constitutional panel of the Supreme Court comprising all the Justices of the Court, for trial. - (4) The Governor or Deputy Governor shall be entitled to appear before the constitutional panel and to be represented by a lawyer or any other person of his or her choice - (5) If the constitutional panel of the Supreme Court of Southern Sudan convicts the Governor or his or her Deputy, it shall communicate its final verdict to the State Assembly, and he or she shall be deemed to have forfeited the office. - (6) If the notice for the removal of the Governor or his or her Deputy is on the ground of mental infirmity or physical incapacity, the head of the State Medical Commission and any other five qualified and eminent medical specialists shall constitute a medical board to examine the Governor or the Deputy Governor in respect of the alleged incapacity and present their findings to the State Assembly. - (7) The Governor or his or her Deputy, as the case may be, shall submit himself or herself to the Medical Board for necessary examination as required. - (8) If the Medical Board determines that the Governor or his or her Deputy, by reason of mental infirmity or physical incapacity, is unable to perform the functions of the office of the Governor or Deputy Governor, and the Assembly passes a resolution for the removal of either of them supported by not less than threequarters in case of the Governor and two-thirds in case of the Deputy Governor of all members of the State Assembly, the Governor or Deputy Governor shall cease to hold office.
+- (3) The President of the Supreme Court of Southern Sudan shall, within seven days after receipt of the impeachment notice referred to under sub-Article (2) above, constitute a special tribunal to investigate the allegation in the notice and to report and submit it finding to the constitutional panel of Supreme Court comprising all the Justices of the Court, for trial. - (4) The Governor or Deputy Governor shall be entitled to appear at the proceedings of the tribunal and to be represented by a lawyer or other expert or any other person of his or her choice. - (5) If the constitutional panel of the Supreme Court of Southern Sudan convicts the Governor or his or her Deputy, it shall communicate its final verdict to the State Assembly, and he or she shall be deemed to have forfeited the office. - (6) If the notice for the removal of the Governor or his or her Deputy is on the ground of mental infirmity or physical incapacity, the head of the State Medical Commission and ant other five qualified and eminent medical specialists shall constitute a medical board to examine the Governor or the Deputy Governor in respect of the alleged incapacity and present their findings to the State Assembly. - (7) The Governor or his or her Deputy,, as the case may be, shall submit himself or herself to the Medical Board for necessary examination as required. - (8) If the Medical Board determines that the Governor or his or her Deputy, by reason of mental infirmity or physical incapacity, is unable to perform the functions of the office of the Governor or Deputy Governor, and the Assembly passes the resolution for the removal of either of them supported by not less than three-quarters in case of the Governor and two-thirds in case of the Deputy Governor of all members of the State Assembly, the Governor or Deputy Governor shall cease to hold office.